Skip to main content

 • Keep your template class inside your application.

-Public Templates (Contributing to the Community)
+Public Templates (contributing to the Community)

 • Package your template as a JAR.